Babysitting Night Shifts: The Essential Guide

 Normally parents will feel bad for making you stay late and give you a tip for your extra time.
 But there's never a guarantee that will be the case, or that they'll tip you the equivalent of what you would've made if you were charging by the hour!

 The one exception might be if you're babysitting overnight.
 Your flat fee will also take the time you spend sleeping into account.
+See our overnight babysitting guide if you're required to stay over, we have a bunch of essential tips you should know.

 Although even in that case, I think it's better to charge your regular rate for hours that you're actually babysitting, and a lower rate during the hours your're sleeping.
 You should still be getting paid even while you're sleeping since technically you're still on duty and might need to help the kids if they wake up during the night.